Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 Introduced in 2007, it is still a relative newcomer to the cartridge world.
 However, its pancake-flat trajectory, ultra-mild recoil, and reliable accuracy have quickly earned this cartridge superstar status among target shooters and deer hunters alike.

-The long slim profiles of 6.5mm projectiles provide a high ballistic coefficient, especially bullets with heavy-for-caliber grain weights.
-Heavier bullets also produce deeper driving penetration, which is crucial for reaching vitals, especially when you’re shooting whitetails at longer ranges.
+The long slim profile of a 6.5mm projectile exhibits a high ballistic coefficient (a numerical representation of a bullet's ability to conserve velocity, where a higher number is better).
+Heavier bullets also have greater capacity for penetration: crucial for reaching vitals, especially when you’re shooting whitetails at longer ranges.

-To milk the full long-range capabilities of the 6.5 Creedmoor, choose loads topped with high BC projectiles (.500 or higher).
-With good marksmanship skills and the right hunting load, there’s no reason you can’t ethically harvest whitetails out to at least 500 yards.
+To really milk the full long-range capabilities of the 6.5 Creedmoor, choose loads topped with high BC projectiles (0.500 or higher).
+With good marksmanship and the right hunting load, there’s no reason you can’t ethically harvest whitetails out to 500 yards and beyond.

-Because of its booming popularity, hunters can easily find hunting rifles chambered in 6.5 Creedmoor from all the major manufacturers, including Browning, Savage, Weatherby, and Ruger.
-You can even find the iconic Remington Model 700 chambered for this hot rod cartridge.
+Thanks to its booming popularity, hunters can easily find hunting rifles chambered in 6.5 Creedmoor from all the major manufacturers, including Browning, Savage, Weatherby, and Ruger.
+You can even find the iconic Remington Model 700 chambered for this hot rod round.

 6.5 Grendel

-Although the 6.5 Grendel is nowhere near as popular as its Creedmoor cousin, this one deserves a mention for one very special reason - it is short enough to fit in an AR-15.
+Although the 6.5 Grendel is nowhere near as popular as its Creedmoor cousin, it still deserves a mention for one very special reason.
+Unlike the 6.5 Creedmoor, it is short enough to fit in a short-action rifle like the AR-15!

-If you want to hunt whitetails with an AR-15 rifle, 6.5 Grendel is probably the best way to do it.
-Although the ballistic performance of the Grendel pales in comparison to the 6.5 Creedmoor, it cranks out far more horsepower than the standard AR-15 cartridge - the .223 Remington.
+If you want to hunt whitetail with an AR-15 rifle, 6.5 Grendel is probably the best way to go about it.
+Although the ballistic performance of the Grendel pales in comparison to the 6.5 Creedmoor, it cranks out far more horsepower than the AR's standard 5.56x45.

-Like the Creedmoor, the 6.5 Grendel utilizes highly aerodynamic bullets with high sectional density and high BC.
-These projectiles hold their velocity like there’s no tomorrow and are less affected by wind than most of the big .30s.
+Like the Creedmoor, the 6.5 Grendel utilizes aerodynamic bullets with high ballistic coefficients (BCs).
+These projectiles hold their velocity like there’s no tomorrow, and are less affected by wind than most of the big .30 cals.

-While deer hunting with a modern sporting rifle is cool, the 6.5 Grendel has some limitations compared to the Creedmoor.
+While deer hunting with a modern sporting rifle *is* cool, the 6.5 Grendel has some limitations compared to the Creedmoor.
 Its shorter case limits its powder capacity.
-That means these short-action cartridges don’t have as much oomph behind them as the 6.5 Creedmoor.
-However, a 123-grain pill shot from a Grendel is still toting well over 1000 foot-pounds of energy past 300 yards, which is far better than the average .30-30.
+That means the short-action cartridge doesn't have as much oomph behind it as the 6.5 Creedmoor.
+However, a 123 grain pill fired from a Grendel still totes well over 1,000 foot-pounds (ft-lbs) of energy past 300 yards, which is far more than the average .30-30 Winchester.

 .270 Winchester

-Winchester based the design of their new cartridge on the .30-03 Springfield.
-They took the .30-03 case and necked it down to take thinner .277-caliber bullets.
-The result is an effective high-velocity deer cartridge with a flatter trajectory and less recoil than the .30-06 Springfield, which has long been considered the gold standard for deer cartridges.
+Winchester based the design of their new cartridge on the .30-06 Springfield.
+They necked the .30-03 case down to seat thinner .277" diameter bullets.
+The result is an effective high-velocity deer cartridge with a flatter trajectory and less recoil than its .30 cal parent, which had long been considered the gold standard for deer cartridges (and admittedly still is to many).

-Meanwhile, the .270 Win carves wider wound channels than the little .243.
-Wide, deep penetrating wounds are more effective for humanely harvesting whitetails.
-That makes the .270 Win a godsend, especially for hunters chasing western whitetails, where shots are often stretched across acres of open plains.
+The .270 Win carves wider wound channels than the little .243.
+Wide, deep penetrating wounds are more effective at humanely harvesting whitetails.
+That makes the .270 Win a godsend, especially for hunters chasing whitetails out west where shots often stretch across acres of open plain.

-Choose .270 loads with 130- to 140-grain bullets for most whitetail deer hunting.
-If you want to stretch the capabilities of the .270, or you need your rifle to pull double duty for mule deer and whitetails, opt for a heavier 150-grain pill with a ballistic tip.
+Choose .270 loads with 130 to 140 grain bullets for most whitetail deer hunting.
+If you want to stretch the capabilities of the .270 – or you need your rifle to pull double duty for mule deer and whitetails – opt for a heavier 150 grain pill with a polymer tip.

 7mm Remington Magnum

 The 7mm Rem Mag boasts plenty of long-range knockdown power.
-It lobs a 162-grain spire point bullet at a blistering 3030 fps with 3302 foot-pounds of muzzle energy.
-At 500 yards, that bullet is still cruising along at 2219 fps and carrying 1772 foot-pounds of kinetic energy.
+It lobs a 162 grain spire point bullet at a blistering 3,030 fps with 3,302 ft-lbs of muzzle energy.
+At 500 yards, that bullet is still cruising along at 2,219 fps and carrying 1,772 ft-lbs of kinetic energy.

 If you need to hit deer hard, this cartridge is plenty capable.
 As an added bonus, it delivers all that hard-hitting performance without delivering a brutal beating to your shoulder.